manvelgasparyan/parameter_estimation_concentrations/README.md

-This repository contains the Matlab library corresponding to the manuscript "Parameter estimation for models of chemical reaction networks from partial experimental data of species' concentrations" published in "The Journal".
-The manuscript is available at "the website".
+This repository contains the Matlab library corresponding to the manuscript "Parameter estimation for models of chemical reaction networks from partial experimental data of species' concentrations" published in "Bioengineering".
+The manuscript is available at "https://www.mdpi.com/2306-5354/10/9/1056".

 The MATLAB library uses the information of a given CRN and the available observed time-series partial experimental data of species' concentrations provided by the user to automatically determine the best-fitting values of the parameters contained in the corresponding mathematical model.